ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 When operating:

 * Update components in a timely way (this is sometimes called *patch and vulnerability management*).
-Using components with known vulnerabilities is such a common web application vulnerability that it is 2017 OWASP Top 10 #9.
 In some organizations this job is split between developers who update components within an application and operators who update external components depended on by the application.
 No matter how you do it, components need to be updated in a timely way or an attacker will be able to exploit them.

 * Examine warnings and/or logs routinely.
 Determine which ones are indicators of an incident.
-Insufficient logging and monitoring is such a common web application vulnerability that it is 2017 OWASP Top 10 #10.

 * Respond in a timely way to incidents.